Presentación

 Strategic Objective

-The group is also interested in the study of mechanisms underlying joint diseases and in bone tissue engineering applications, in evaluating scaffolds manufactured by collaborative partners, in developing novel gene therapy strategies aimed to heal bone defects and in the study of the interactions of the immune and skeletal systems.
+The group is interested in the study of mechanisms underlying joint diseases, in developing tissue engineering-based therapies as well as in evaluating biomaterials manufactured by collaborative partners.
 Specific areas of clinical research on implants include follow-up studies on various devices in use for osteoarticular surgery.

 Research Lines